Suomivalimo's history by decades

 Due to the extensions, modernization and machine investments the annual production capacity has tripled during the past 25 years to current 10,000 - 13,000 tons yearly.
 At the same time, the quality of the products has improved and the environmental impact of the foundry has decreased.

 Since the middle of 1980’s, Suomivalimo was part of an international metal industry group operating under the names JOT-Companies, Santasalo-JOT and Componenta.

 In summer 2016, Suomivalimo's business operations were acquired by private owners with extensive foundry experience: The management conducted by CEO Olli Karhunen together with fourth generation foundry entrepreneur Antti Lehtonen.
 From the beginning of 2017 also Antti`s brother Heikki became one of the owners.
 The aim of the new owners is to pursue long-term business development in Iisalmi.

-Today Suomivalimo is a flexible and capable manufacturer of medium-heavy iron castings, employing more than 100 foundry professionals.
+Today Suomivalimo is a flexible and capable manufacturer of medium-heavy iron castings, employing 120 foundry professionals.
 Diversified engineering and product development capabilities, subcontracted additional services and supply chain management ensure ready-to-assemble components for customers, based on their needs.